Quickstart

 - Set Up Editor Integration - Use Lovelace from your favorite editor

 Need more help?
-Run lovelace doctor for diagnostics or check the Troubleshooting Guide.
+Run ada doctor for diagnostics or check the Troubleshooting Guide.